awslabs/aws-encryption-sdk-specification/data-format/message-body.md

 The initialization vector for the final frame.
 The IV MUST be a unique IV within the message.
-The IV length MUST be equal to the IV length of the [algorithm](../framework/algorithm-suites.md) that generated the message.
+The IV length MUST be equal to the IV length of the [algorithm suite](../framework/algorithm-suites.md) that generated the message.
 Note: This IV is different from the [Header IV](message-header.md#iv).

 ##### Encrypted Content Length